 Students in this program will have hands on learning experiences with Northeastern Athletic events and earn valuable skills to use in other athletic settings.
 Students interested in this field of study are encouraged to apply for a Game Management position to gain valuable hands on experience.
 Some work study positions are available in this area.

-According to the Bureau of Labor Statistics, employment of coaches and scouts is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-Rising participation in high school and college sports should increase demand for coaches and scouts.
+According to the Bureau of Labor Statistics, employment of coaches and scouts is projected to grow 20 percent from 2021 to 2031, much faster than the average for all occupations.

 High school enrollment is projected to increase over the next decade, resulting in a rise in the number of student athletes.
 As schools offer more athletic programs and as more students participate in sports, the demand for coaches may increase.